TileDB-Inc/TileDB-R/README.md

 `TileDB-R` is a [R](https://www.r-project.org/) interface to the [TileDB Storage Manager](http://tiledb.io).

+**Warning**: The R interface to TileDB is still under development and the API is subject to change.

 ## Quickstart

 TileDB needs to be installed beforehand (from a package or from source)